 In November 2019, Amy Crehore had a solo show of new paintings called "Bathers, Buskers and Cats" at La Luz de Jesus Gallery in Los Angeles, CA. In December, she was invited to be part of Juxtapoz Magazine's 25th Anniversary B & W Drawing Show in Miami, FLA.

 In Sept.
 2020, she exhibited in the 15th Annual Blab! show at Copro Gallery in Santa Monica, CA (her 6th Blab! show).
 She is currently participating in a group show in New Orleans, LA at Mortal Machine Gallery and will show again in Tokyo in 2021.

-Amy Crehore's figurative paintings are intuitive and poetic with touches of humor and sensuality.
+Amy Crehore's paintings are intuitive, poetic and timeless; a fictional realism based on memories and feelings, rendered with humor.
 She is inspired by the compositions of modern European masters such as Felix Vallotton, Felice Casorati, Picasso, Edouard Vuillard, Antonio Donghi, Giorgio De Chirico, Magritte, Matisse and Balthus as well as earlier painters such as Goya and Giotto.
-Comics, antique musical instruments, vintage children's books, nature, movies and novels have all influenced her work.
+Comics, antique musical instruments, American roots music, vintage children's books, nature, cats, films and early photography have all influenced her work.

 Private studio Oregon